cs6006/cs6006.github.io/content/blog/second.md

     each letter of _every other_ human script, for each emoji, and so on.
     Even after allowing only a limited number of signals for numbers, we can still count pretty far: the largest number my machine will (easily) let me count to is 4611686018427387903.
+    There are ways to count higher still, but that requires more fancy footwork.

 2. _What about negative numbers?_